SatvikR/password-manager/README.md

 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue)](https://python.org)
 [![Flask 1.1.2](https://img.shields.io/badge/flask-1.1.2-magenta)](https://palletsprojects.com/p/flask/)

-This is a password manager written in python meant to be run as a personal on localhost.
+This is a password manager written in python meant to be run on localhost.

 ## Made with: